From "A Salad Of Needles"

 The Odessa papers reported:

-"During a Mariinsky Theater performance of the opera Eugene Onegin, Feodor Shalyapin, in the role of Gryomin, tore the epaulets off his uniform and threw them into the orchestra -- as a sign of protest against the White Army's advance on St. Petersburg."
+"During a Mariinsky Theater performance of the opera Eugene Onegin, Fyodor Shalyapin, in the role of Gremin, tore the epaulets off his uniform and threw them into the orchestra -- as a sign of protest against the White Army's advance on St. Petersburg."

 That little story made me stop and think.